Snake: Perception

-Snake vision varies greatly between species.
-Some have keen eyesight and others are only able to distinguish light from dark, but the important trend is that a snake's visual perception is adequate enough to track movements.
-Generally, vision is best in tree-dwelling snakes and weakest in burrowing snakes.
-Some have binocular vision, where both eyes are capable of focusing on the same point, an example of this being the Asian vine snake.
-Most snakes focus by moving the lens back and forth in relation to the retina.
-Diurnal snakes have round pupils and many nocturnal snakes have slit pupils.
-Most species possess three visual pigments and are probably able to see two primary colors in daylight.
-It has been concluded that the last common ancestors of all snakes had UV-sensitive vision, but most snakes that depend on their eyesight to hunt in daylight have evolved lenses that act like sunglasses for filtering out the UV-light, which probably also sharpens their vision by improving the contrast.
+Snake vision varies significantly among species.
+While some snakes have keen eyesight, others can only distinguish light from dark.
+However, most snakes possess visual acuity sufficient to track movement.
+Arboreal snakes generally have better vision than burrowing species.
+Some snakes, such as the Asian vine snake, possess binocular vision, enabling both eyes to focus on the same point.
+Most snakes focus by moving the lens back and forth relative to the retina.
+Diurnal snakes typically have round pupils, while many nocturnal species have slit pupils.
+Most snakes possess three visual pigments, allowing them to perceive two primary colors in daylight.
+Certain species, such as the annulated sea snake and members of the genus Helicops, have regained significant color vision as an adaptation to their aquatic environments.
+Research suggests that the last common ancestor of all snakes had UV-sensitive vision.
+However, many diurnal snakes have evolved lenses that filter out UV light, likely improving contrast and sharpening their vision.